 Why We Love Whipped Chocolate Ganache Frosting

-I have noticed more often than not, that most grown-ups and even children tend to leave out the frosting on birthday cakes.
-While butter and icing sugar makes for the most visually stunning ‘insta-worthy’ visuals, they just get too sweet to enjoy.
+I have noticed that, more often than not, most grown-ups and even children tend to leave out the frosting on birthday cakes.
+While butter and icing sugar make for the most visually stunning ‘insta-worthy’ visuals, they just get too sweet to enjoy.

-But this ganache frosting feels creamy, and smooth with just the right amount of sweetness.
-It comes together with just two ingredients – cream and chocolate, available easily in supermarkets.
+But this ganache frosting feels creamy and smooth with just the right amount of sweetness.
+It comes together with just two ingredients: cream and chocolate, which are readily available in supermarkets.
 No dry icing sugar flying around, and no mess to clean.
-It is so much cheaper than buying readymade frostings, which are again just too sweet.
+It is significantly cheaper than buying readymade frostings, which are often too sweet.
 The cream is lower in calories than butter, so that’s a plus as well.

-Ganache frosting is versatile enough to pair with chocolate cakes, cupcakes, cookie sandwiches, whoopie pies, chocolate tarts, or even as a scooping dip for fruits and stick biscuits.
+Ganache frosting is versatile enough to pair with chocolate cakes, cupcakes, cookie sandwiches, whoopie pies, chocolate tarts, or even as a dipping sauce for fruits and stick biscuits.

 What Is Chocolate Ganache?